Welcome from the Vice President for Technical Activities

 IEEE is the world's largest technical professional organization for the advancement of technology, having as its motto “Advancing Technology for Humanity”.
 The IEEE Computational Intelligence Society contributes to this common goal in what concerns its field of activity: “Computational Intelligence”.
 A significant part of this contribution relates to technical activities.

 The technical activities of our Society are governed by the Technical Activities Committee and mostly organized around Technical Committees (TCs) and Task Forces (TFs).
-At present we have 12 TCs usually grouped in three main categories:
+In 2023 a new TC on Ethical, Legal, Social, Environmental and Human Dimensions of AI/CI (SHIELD) has just been created.
+This new TC joins the 12 exisiting TCs usually grouped in three main categories:

 1. Technology-oriented TCs promoting CI technologies: